 About us

 Officially formed in 2025, most of us have been birding in and around St Ives for several years ... and some of us, to our eternal regret, much longer than that.
-We're a disparate group of misfits and renegades (like most birders!) who decided that we should move on from nodding at each other to actually talking to each other, which led to the formation of a Whatsapp group and sharing sightings, which then further led to our first Annual St Ives Birders Christmas Dinner!
-Please help us get to our second dinner by supporting our JustGiving appeal - link below.
-Ah, we're just kidding - although if you WOULD like to donate binoculars, telescopes, money (all major currencies, credit cards, crypto accepted) then let us know!
+We're a disparate group of misfits and renegades (like most birders!) who decided that we should move on from nodding at each other to actually talking to each other, which led to the formation of a Whatsapp group and sharing sightings, which then further led to our first Annual St Ives Birders Christmas Dinner.
+We are now rather partial to a glass of Rum and Shrub which is not available in all good bookshops but is only available (to our knowledge) at the Pilchard Press in St Ives.
+(We are not paid to say that by the way)

 Who we are

 We're just a bunch of friendly, knowledgeable people who are happy to share what's around and where to go in the St Ives area.
 If you'd like a personalised "show and tell" - we can do that too!
 If you cross our palms with silver, we'll tell you what's around and where it is.
-If you just turn up at The Island and ask, we'll tell you anyway.
-We're the ones with binoculars and telescopes.
+If you just turn up at The Island and ask us, we'll tell you anyway.
+We're the ones with binoculars, telescopes, and hang-dog expressions after missing another "possible Fea's".
+One of us may be klcking the railings.

 What we do